-Your patient cannot get JSA if they are sick and unable to work when they make their claim, they must claim ESA or Universal Credit instead.
-If they are able to work and become entitled to JSA they can then have up to 3 periods of temporary sickness every year, where they are unable to work due to illness.
+Your patient cannot get JSA if they are sick and unable to work when they make a new claim, they must claim Universal Credit and/ or New Style ESA depending on their circumstances.
+If they are already entitled to JSA, they can have up to 3 periods of temporary sickness every year, where they are unable to work due to illness.
 Your patient may ask you for a fit note for them to give Jobcentre Plus if they are unable to meet JSA conditions because of ill health.
 You should complete the fit note in the same way as if your patient was employed.
-See guidance for GPs about assessing fitness for work and completing the fit note at www.gov.uk/government/publications/fit-note-guidance-for-gps
+See guidance for GPs about assessing fitness for work and completing the fit note at:

+www.gov.uk/government/publications/fit-note-guidance-for-gps.